Last Updated on May 18, 2025 by Soumya

 - Walk the riverfront promenade or tour the many green spaces in Belem.

 - Enjoy a sunset cruise on the Tagus and return to Lisbon with a box full of Pasteis de Belem.
-I am telling you are gonna miss them the next day!
+I’m telling you, you’re going to miss them the next day!

 Experience more of Lisbon and Nearby Read our posts on Best Things to Do in Lisbon | From the most popular attractions in Lisbon and the best hidden gems to stunning viewpoints and the charming alleys of Alfama, explore Lisbon with our perfect bucket lists.
 Lisbon Food | Wondering what to eat in Lisbon?
 Check out our epic Lisbon food guide, or try the best Portuguese desserts.
 Perfect Lisbon Itineraries | Explore Portugal’s capital with our perfect 2-day in Lisbon itinerary.
 If you’re visiting for a short time, then our 24-hour Lisbon itinerary is sure to help you.
 Lisbon Day Trips | Spend some more time around Lisbon with these epic Lisbon day trips. |